TarrushSaxena/Animal-Detection/README.md

     ```

 ### Running Model Analysis
-We have provided a Jupyter Notebook for detailed analysis:
+I have provided a Jupyter Notebook for detailed analysis:
 1. Navigate to the `notebooks` directory.
 2. Open `Model_Analysis.ipynb`.
 3. Run the cells to generate metrics and visualizations.